godaddy-wordpress/primer/README.md

 1. We don't minify and concatenate JavaScript files.
 Why?
 Because you shouldn't do this in themes you distribute.
 Let caching plugins handle it.
 2. We use the standard `wp_enqueue_script()` system to declare JavaScript dependencies for the theme.
 This is a second reason why we don't do #1.
-3. All front-end development pre-compiled scripts and styles are stored in a .dev folder which is hidden to
+3. All front-end development pre-compiled scripts and styles are stored in a .dev folder which is hidden to most users.
 4. Basis supports the following features from Jetpack: infinite scroll, featured content.

 ### Getting Started with Development